61 Lab: University of Edinburgh Art Collection

 Work in scripts/03-scrape-page-many.R.

 We went from manually scraping individual pages to writing a function to do the same.
-Next, we will work on making our workflow a little more efficient by using R to iterate over all pages that contain information on the art collection.
+Next, we will make our workflow a little more efficient by using R to iterate over all pages that contain information on the art collection.

-That means we develop a list of URLs (of pages that each have 10 art pieces), and write some code that applies the scrape_page() function to each page, and combines the resulting data frames from each page into a single data frame with 3294 rows and 3 columns.
+That means we will develop a list of URLs, each corresponding to a page with 10 art pieces.
+Then, we will write some code that applies the scrape_page() function to each page and combines the resulting data frames into a single data frame with 3312 rows and 3 columns.

 List of URLs

-Click through the first few of the pages in the art collection and observe their URLs to confirm the following pattern:
+Click through the first few pages of the art collection and observe their URLs to confirm the following pattern:

 [sometext]offset=0 # Pieces 1-10